 Where BYU Can Move Up in the CFP Rankings this Week

-On Tuesday, the third edition of the College Football Playoff rankings were unveiled.
-The Cougars, who were ranked no. 14 last week, stayed at no. 14 after a bye this weekend.
+On Tuesday, the fourth installment of the College Football Playoff rankings were unveiled.
+The Cougars, who were ranked no. 14 last week, moved up one spot to no. 13 after a win over Georgia Southern.
 Although it might be slim, BYU still has an outside shot at a NY6 bowl.
-A few weeks ago, we wrote about where BYU would need to be ranked this year to qualify for a NY6 bowl.
-In short, BYU will need win out first and foremost.
-Then they will need multiple dominoes to fall in their favor.

-With two weeks remaining in the regular season, BYU will need to move up at least two more spots to qualify for a NY6 bowl.
-Therefore, monitoring the teams surrounding BYU in the polls will be a major storyline over the next few weeks.
+With only one week remaining in the regular season, BYU will need to move up at least two more spots and maybe three spots to qualify for a NY6 bowl.
+Therefore, monitoring the teams surrounding BYU in the polls will be a major storyline this weekend.

-As always, there are multiple games that will impact BYU's standing in the College Football Playoff rankings this weekend.

-Like Michigan State, Oklahoma State likely wouldn't drop below BYU with a loss on Saturday.
-It would, however, make them vulnerable to drop below BYU the following weekend with another loss to Oklahoma.

-#10 Wake Forest: Wake Forest travels to Clemson this weekend.
-Clemson is currently favored by 4.5 points.

-#11 Baylor: Baylor travels to Kansas State this weekend.
-Baylor has a 56% chance to win according to ESPN FPI.
+#11 Oregon: Oregon plays Oregon State this weekend.
+The Ducks have a 70% chance to win according to ESPN FPI.
+Whether Oregon wins or loses, this game probably won't impact BYU after the dust has settled.

 Read More